 Menstruation is not a sickness and is a process that should happen to every girl once they reach puberty.
-Periods can be uncomfortable, painful and annoying.
+Periods can be uncomfortable, painful, and annoying.
 It is habitual for women to undergo menstrual pain but excessive pain can impact their daily chores.
 Women suffer from menstrual cramps from their early teens until they reach menopause.
-Sometimes, relaxing in a hot bath, cuddling a hot water bottle, or loose-fitting clothes cannot ease the discomfort.
+Sometimes, relaxing in a hot bath, cuddling a hot water bottle, or changing your period underwear before bed can really help ease the discomfort.
 Severe menstrual pain can be side-effects of lifestyle choices like alcohol consumption, smoking, unhealthy food preferences, and too much sugar intake.

 Types of menstruation pain

 Pain-related to menstruation is also known as dysmenorrhea, which can be two types.
 Primary and secondary.

 – Primary dysmenorrhea is the most common period-related pain which starts at a younger age.
 It is caused due to the increase of prostaglandins, a type of natural chemical produced by the uterus that causes the contraction of the uterus muscles.
 This procedure leads to period cramps.
 When periods start, the level of prostaglandins is comparatively higher that goes down as the bleeding continues.